 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting, which is intended to simplify accounting for share-based payments awarded to employees, including income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
-This ASU was effective for the annual period beginning after December 15, 2016, and for annual and interim periods thereafter.
-We adopted ASU 2016-09 in the first quarter of 2017 and elected to account for forfeitures as they occur, rather than estimate expected forfeitures.
-As a result of adopting this standard, we applied the modified retrospective approach and recorded a cumulative-effect adjustment within the Consolidated Statements of Stockholders' Equity that had no material impact on our condensed consolidated financial statements.
+This ASU is effective for the annual period beginning after December 15, 2016, and for annual and interim periods thereafter.
+Early adoption is permitted.
+Adoption of ASU 2016-09 will not have a material effect on our consolidated financial statements.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which will require organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.
 In January 2017, the FASB issued ASU No. 2017-03, Accounting Changes and Error Corrections (Topic 250) and Investments - Equity Method and Joint Ventures (Topic 323), which stated additional qualitative disclosures should be considered to assess the significance of the impact upon adoption.
 This ASU is effective for the annual period beginning after December 15, 2018, and for annual and interim periods thereafter.
 Early adoption is permitted.
-In January 2018, the FASB issued ASU No. 2018-01, Leases (Topic 842): Land Easement Practical Expedient for Transition to Topic 842, which provides an optional transition practical expedient to not evaluate under Topic 842 existing or expired land easements that were not previously accounted for as leases under the current lease guidance in Topic 840.
-We are currently evaluating the new guidance and practical expedient to determine the impact they will have on our condensed consolidated financial statements and believe that the most significant change will be to our Condensed Consolidated Balance Sheets as our asset and liability balances will increase for operating leases that are currently off-balance sheet.
+We are currently evaluating the new guidance to determine the impact it will have on our consolidated financial statements and believe that the most significant change will be to our Consolidated Balance Sheets as our asset and liability balances will increase for operating leases that are currently off-balance sheet.